 Take the roads less traveled on this coastal road trip.
-From San Francisco, head north to discover secret wine country, driftwood strewn beaches and romantic coastal hamlets like Mendocino.
-Escape to cosy B&Bs and exclusive inns, paddle along a secret river, watch the horizon for spouting whales and watch the fog roll in at sunset.
+From San Francisco, head north to discover secret wine country, driftwood-strewn beaches, and romantic coastal hamlets such as Mendocino.
+Escape to cozy B&Bs and exclusive inns, paddle a quiet cove, watch the horizon for spouting whales, and watch the fog roll in at sunset.

 Start your trip to one of the world’s great cities.
 For a novel way to explore “the City by the Bay” park your car and explore by foot, bike, and unique public transportation.
 Pedal bikes across the Golden Gate Bridge and back, then explore the lush Presidio, a former military base that’s now a park, or head into Golden Gate Park to visit museums and row across a secret gem, Stow Lake.
 Continue along the flat Embarcadero to Fisherman’s Wharf and the Exploratorium science and learning museum.